MoSync/MoSyncDoc/docs/sdk/cpp/examples/mograph/index.md

 ![MoGraphWave 1](images/MoGraphWave-1.png){: .screenshot}
 ![MoGraphWave 2](images/MoGraphWave-2.png){: .screenshot}

-Rotate the diagram by dragging the finger across the screen.
+Rotate the diagram by dragging your finger across the screen.
+Zoom by using two fingers.

 The [source code for MoGraphWave](https://github.com/MoSync/MoSync/blob/ThreeThree/examples/cpp/MoGraph/MoGraphWave/main.cpp) can be browsed online at GitHub.